By Chris McManes

 Young Leads the Cardinals to Prominence

 CUA restarted its basketball program after the war in 1945 and posted just one winning season over the next nine.
 Joe Della Ratta starred for the Cards from 1949-53 and scored 1,093 points.
 In 1955-56, James "Miggs" Reilly's third year as head coach, the Cardinals enjoyed their first of four straight winning campaigns.
-Reilly set the table for his predecessor, former Maryland captain Tom Young, who was named head coach in 1958 after helping the Terrapins win their first ACC championship.
+Reilly set the table for his successor, former Maryland captain Tom Young, who was named head coach in 1958 after helping the Terrapins win their first ACC championship.

 "It was my first job, so I was happy to be coaching, especially at the college level," Young said in an August 2010 interview.
 "With Franny Murray and company, it turned out to be a good situation and probably the best that I could ever hope for just coming out of college."